 Xian in next 3 month

-May in Xi'an is mild with clear skies and moderate air quality.
+December in Xi'an is cold with occasional snowfall and moderate air quality.

 Usual trip duration